RazorPhaser/angular-tutorial/src/chapters/chapter03-new-project.md

 * Understand the project layout
 * Understand how to run the project

+### StackBlitz Online IDE

+The generated project is available for StackBlitz at [https://stackblitz.com/github/digitaldrummerj/angular-tutorial-code/tree/chapter-project-created](https://stackblitz.com/github/digitaldrummerj/angular-tutorial-code/tree/chapter-project-created).

+<div class="alert alert-danger" role="alert">Skip to <a href='#chapter3.4'>project layout</a> if you are using StackBlitz</div>

 ### Generate New Project

 The project that the Angular CLI create for you follows all of the suggested standards and has webpack for bundling built-in to it.